Frequently Asked Questions

 Submitting your COE

-• Undergraduate certificate programs are not approved for the GI Bill, unfortunately.
-The certificate program courses must meet some other graduation requirement in order for the VA to approve the courses.
+- Undergraduate certificate programs are not approved for the GI Bill, unfortunately.
+Certificate program courses must meet some other KU graduation requirement in order for the VA to approve the courses.

-• Graduate certificate program: If your program is listed in WEAMS, VA will cover it.
+- Graduate certificate programs: If your program is listed in WEAMS, VA will cover it.
 If it is not in WEAMS, contact us.

-Only classes that meet a graduation requirement for your degree program, minor, dual degree, or dual major, can be reported to the VA for the purpose of determining your rate of pursuit (full-time status).
+Only classes that meet a graduation requirement for your degree program, minor, dual degree, dual major, or potentially graduate certificate, can be reported to the VA for the purpose of determining your rate of pursuit (full-time status).
 Speak with your advisor to make sure your course fits some sort of graduation requirement (e.g. in your major, KU Core goals, junior/senior hours, etc.).

-The VA will not pay for repeat courses unless you received an “F” OR must pass with a certain grade in order to move forward in your program.
+The VA will not pay for repeat courses unless you received an “F” OR if you must pass the course with a certain grade in order to move forward in your program.

-When you complete your Using VA Benefits webforms for the semester, we push your deadline back to Dec.
+When you complete your Using VA Benefits web form each semester, we push your deadline back for tuition, fees and any housing/dining/bookstore charges to Dec.
 15 (fall), May 15 (spring), Aug.
-15 (summer), giving you/the VA until the end of the semester to pay your tuition and fees.
+15 (summer).

 If you get a late fee, it likely means you did not complete your VA request for the semester.
 Contact us with questions.

 Ch.
 33 Post-9/11 GI Bill users: We first tell the VA just the credit hours you're enrolled in to get your book stipend/housing allowance going.
 A second certification will occur after the add/drop period with your tuition and fees, as required by law.
-This means it will take longer for the VA to pay your tuition/fees - that's why we push your deadline back.
+This means it will take longer for the VA to pay your tuition/fees.

 Contact us by Dec.
-1/May 1 if you still have charges on your account.
+1/May 1 if you still have charges on your account that you feel should not be on there.

 Students must be enrolled full time in term-long classes to receive full GI Bill benefits, as your benefits are charged by day.
 This means short-term and non-standard courses can affect your full-time status and, therefore, your benefits (and housing allowance if you're using the Post-9/11 GI Bill).